 Because this is a one-cake project, there should only be two ends to weave in: one after completing round 1, and the other after completing the border.
 Using a yarn needle, weave in the first end now:

 Note: This row is repeated for all even-numbered rows that follow.

 Ch 3 and turn (counts as first dc); dc in same stitch:

 Dc in each stitch up to ch 2 space at point; (2 dc, ch 2, 2 dc) in ch 2 space; dc in each stitch up to end of row; 2 dc in last stitch.

 (12 dc and 1 ch 2 space)

 Row 3 (“spaced” row):

 Note: This row is repeated for all odd-numbered rows that follow.

-Ch 4 and turn (counts as first dc and ch 1); dc in same stitch; repeat (ch 1, skip 1 stitch, 1 dc in next stitch) up to ch 2 space at point; (1 dc, ch 2, 1 dc) in ch 2 space; repeat (ch 1, skip 1 stitch, 1 dc in next stitch) up to end of row; (1 dc, ch 1, 1 dc) in last stitch.
+Ch 4 and turn (counts as first dc and ch 1); dc in same stitch; repeat (ch 1, skip 1 stitch, 1 dc in next stitch) up to ch 2 space at point, ending with a ch 1*; (1 dc, ch 2, 1 dc) in ch 2 space; repeat (ch 1, skip 1 stitch, 1 dc in next stitch) up to end of row, ending with a ch 1*; (1 dc, ch 1, 1 dc) in last stitch.